aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <p>The visualization that I picked up for this assignment is a list of 10 world economies in 2030.
 The chart was featured as the chart of the week, in the weekly Visual Capitalist feature in January 2019.
 This was based on the forecast made by Standard Chartered, a multinational bank headquartered in London.
 The data for 2017 was taken from IMF's 2017 data source.</p>

-I particularly chose this visualization because of some of the surprises that came up in the story - the projection of India overtaking the US.
-Absence of UK in the top 10 list and countries such as Indonesia, Turkey, Egypt and Brazil all higher up in the list than UK.
+I particularly chose this visualization because of some of the surprises that came up in the story - the projection of India overtaking the US in 2030.
+Absence of UK in the top 10 list and countries such as Indonesia, Turkey, Egypt and Brazil all climbing up in ranks.
 Additionally, the growth shown for Egypt was deemed ambitious when this article came out.
 Though this is an old article, I remember reading about it at the time the list was released.
 Also, I believe the idea that today’s emerging markets are tomorrow’s powerhouses was an interesting idea to take in.
 Since this is pre-pandemic data, it would also be interesting to see if any predictions have been affected because of COVID-19.

 In terms of how the data was represented, I saw a lot of potential for following a different approach - changing the type of visualization, limiting the use of colours, and reducing/editing the text used on the chart.